Battle of Halen: Prelude

 General de Witte had garrisoned the Gete crossings at Diest, Halen, Geetbets and Budingen.
 The main road from Hasselt to Diest passed through this village, most of which was on the left bank.
 If captured, Loksbergen and Waanrode would be outflanked and the left wing of the Belgian army threatened.
-General de Witte used Halen as an outpost and concentrated a battalion of cyclist infantry and dismounted cavalry behind the village, from Zelk to Velpen and the hamlet of Liebroek, to act as a line of resistance if Halen were captured.
-At Halen, there are a number of bridges across the rivers Gete and Velp.
-The village is also transected by the Grootebaan (the main road), which connects Hasselt and Diest.
+General de Witte used Halen as an outpost and concentrated a battalion of cyclist infantry and dismounted cavalry behind the village, from Zelk to Velpen and the hamlet of Liebroek, to form a line of resistance if Halen were captured.
+At Halen, there were a number of bridges across the rivers Gete and Velp.
+The village was also transected by the Grootebaan (the main road), which connects Hasselt and Diest.
 At the start of the war, there were not many bridges in the region, making those at Halen tactically important.
-The Belgian, as well as the German military high commands, was fully aware of this.
-Equally important, to the south of the Halen town centre, ran an elevated railway dam which followed a wide, south to north curve through the landscape.
-This was the former train connexion between the towns of Tienen and Diest, nowadays still prominent in the landscape, partly coinciding with Sportlaan and Stadsbeemd streets and further used as a tourist cycle track.
+The Belgian, as well as the German military high command, was fully aware of this.
+Equally important, to the south of the Halen town centre was an elevated railway dam which followed a wide, south-to-north curve.
+This was the former train connexion between the towns of Tienen and Diest, still prominent nowadays, partly coinciding with Sportlaan and Stadsbeemd streets and further used as a tourist cycle track.
 Of the old Halen train station, nothing is left.

-To defeat France, the German deployment plan based on work by Alfred von Schlieffen and Helmuth von Moltke included a rapid push through Belgium to avoid the French fortifications along the border with Germany.
+To defeat France, the German deployment plan, based on work by Alfred von Schlieffen and Helmuth von Moltke, included a rapid push through Belgium to bypass the French fortifications along the border with Germany.
 The rapid capture of Liège, a big railway junction, was crucial for the Germans.
 Although the city fell on 7 August, the surrounding forts held out until 16 August.
 Due to the resistance around Liège, East-Brabant and the Gete River drew the attention of the Germans.
-If their army could push through somewhere between the towns of Diest and Sint-Truiden, the road to Brussels would lay open, driving a wedge between the Belgian army divisions to the north and to the south.
+If their army could push through somewhere between the towns of Diest and Sint-Truiden, the road to Brussels would lay open, driving a wedge between the Belgian army divisions to the north and south.